 Winks, Likes or Hearts

-This feature is usually available in transgender dating websites and it’s the perfect tool to utilize if you’re the shy type.
+This feature is usually available in My Transsexual Date and it’s the perfect tool to utilize if you’re the shy type.
 I for one am used to be afraid of rejection and nothing sucks more than when you get “seen-zoned”.

-It probably took weeks before you were able to upload your profile picture and vulnerabilities online and then you find your message ignored by some hot chick who’s looking for a 6ft 2 Abercrombie model.
-If rejection is something that scares you, you can simply send the girl a wink, like, or heart and wait if she reciprocates.
-The moment you get a response, start creating a compelling first message which I’ll be talking about on the final section.
+It probably took weeks before you were able to upload your profile picture and vulnerabilities online then you find your message ignored by some hot chick who’s looking for a 6ft 2 Abercrombie model.
+If rejection is something that scares you, you can simply send the girl a wink, like, or heart… then wait if she reciprocates.
+The moment you get a response, start creating a compelling first message which I’ll be talking about in the final section.

 You finally have the moxie to send your dream girl a message but you have zero clue on what to tell her.

-I’m probably not your dream girl but please don’t ask for a skype id on your first message.
-Avoid asking a transgender woman in a dating site if she has gotten her tits done or her noodle size on the first go.
+I’m probably not your dream girl but please don’t ask for a Skype ID on your first message.
+Avoid asking a transgender woman in a dating site if she has gotten her tits done or her noodle size on the get-go.
 I know that you like sex as much as I do but get a hold of yourself.

 Start with a message like “Hey, it’s nice to see you here.
 I’ve been through your profile and you seem very interesting.
-Would like to know you if possible *insert smile emoji*”.
+I would like to know you if possible *insert smile emoji*”.
 Keep it friendly, dignified, and sane.